 Updated from a previous version of the website, the list of options I have used when studying Robins and Votes for Women in the Women's Literature Classroom: Teaching Elizabeth Robins in the Women's Literature Classroom.

-Gates vita related to Research on Robins Current to 2014.
-See below in updated credentials.
+Gates vita related to Research on Robins Current to August 2022.
+See below for complete credentials.